1. Get yourself a reusable straw, some ice, mixer and your favourite spirit and who needs fancy cocktail glasses!

 16. Overnight oats – one of my favourite time savers.
 Try a few different recipes to find your preferred version and spend a couple of minutes each evening prepping what could be your breakfast or lunch for the next day.
 The time it spends in the fridge overnight is where the magic happens – with so little effort from yourself!

-17. Herb garden – in the medium and large jars, fill the base inch with a layer of small gravel and fill with good compost before planting up your herbs: mint, rosemary, coriander, parsley all do well on a windowsill – just make sure you monitor the moisture level for a perfect supply of fresh herbs
+17. Herb garden – in the medium and large jars, fill the base inch with a layer of small gravel and fill with good compost before planting up your herbs: mint, rosemary, basil, coriander, parsley all do well on a windowsill – just make sure you monitor the moisture level for a perfect supply of fresh herbs

 18. Just plain reuse them!
 Bulk make, jams, curds, chutneys, ferments, pickles and reuse the jars for their original purpose! www.rivercottage.net/recipes-in/preserves